ElizabethLiang/Analytica-Portfolio/README.md

 **Tableau:** [Viz & Dashboard](https://github.com/ElizabethLiang/Analytica-Portfolio/blob/main/2%20Market%20Viz.twbx).

-**Description:** A project focussed on exploring the customer demographics of a supermarket retailer as well as explaining customer behaviour and their responsivity to different advertisements.
-The dataset contained several thousand rows of customer data, including customer id, information on age, marriage status, family size, income level, nationality, online/in store preference and the proclivity to respond to advertisements.
-An additional dataset included a record of advertisements served via different mediums (mail/X/Instagram/Facebook).
-The data was initially cleaned and explored using Excel, further wrangled and explored using PostgreSQL and finally loaded into Tableau.
-Several dashboards were created to answer key business questions related to the problem statement.
+**Description:** A project focussed on exploratory analysis and Tableau dashboard to optimize 2Market’s marketing spend across countries, channels, and customer segments.
+Focused on identifying who buys, what they buy, and which channels convert—so leaders can reallocate budget for higher ROAS and revenue.
+The project used a dataset with several thousand customer records—covering customer ID, age, marital status, family size, income, nationality, online vs. in-store preference, and ad responsiveness—plus a separate file tracking ads delivered across channels (mail, X, Instagram, Facebook, brochure).
+I performed initial cleaning and exploration in Excel, did deeper wrangling and analysis in PostgreSQL, then loaded the data into Tableau.
+There, I built multiple dashboards to address the core business questions from the problem statement.

 **Skills:** Data cleaning, dealing with outliers, exploratory analysis, structured thinking frameworks, formulating a problem statement, creating visualisations, presenting insights and recommendations.

 **Technology:** Excel, PostgreSQL, Tableau.

 **Results:** Presented a range of business recommendations, including:
-- The Customer: I advised the supermarket to foster relationships with those in their thirties and to sell to those between 45 and 75.
-Couples and families were the most lucrative demographic.
-- The product: I recommended focussing in on two categories of item, as these were the most popular, regardless of country or online/in store.
-- Advertisements: Presented insights around which advert mediums are most successful with each demographic, especially around age, education and family size.
+-Reallocate spend to digital (Facebook/Instagram/email/X); reduce/phase out brochures and reinvest to high-ROI channels.
+-Segmented targeting of 32–48, partnered customers with family/bulk offers; U.S. singles campaign with individualized bundles and loyalty perks.
+-Product bundling: prioritize Alcohol & Meat bundles for >$60K income segments; cross-sell secondary categories.
+-Market focus: deepen penetration in Spain, then South Africa and Canada where returns are strongest.
+-Track weekly (acquisition, conversion, CAC/ROAS) and run A/B tests via the dashboard.

 ### NHS Capacity Analysis